neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 # Neo4j: Setting up the Database

-## Neo4j: Getting it Running
+## Running Neo4j

-- If you haven't done so already, [download Neo4j](http://www.neo4j.org/download)
+- If you haven't done so already, [download Neo4j](http://www.neo4j.com/download/)
 - Extract Neo4j to a convenient location and rename the folder to something less cumbersome, like 'Neo4j', if you want
-- Navigate to the extracted folder and run `./bin/neo4j start`
+- Navigate to the extracted folder on your Terminal, and run `./bin/neo4j start`
-- If all goes well, you should see the Neo4j web application running at [port 7474](http://localhost:7474/)
+- If all goes well, you should see the Neo4j web application interface running locally at [port 7474](http://localhost:7474/)

+### Stopping Neo4j

+The Neo4j server runs in the background and should be stopped after each use:

+- Navigate to your Neo4j directory on your Terminal
+- If you previously ran Neo4j, stop it with `./bin/neo4j stop`
+- To make sure you killed it good, check by running `launchctl list | grep neo` and `launchctl remove` any processes that might be listed

+### Loading Data into Neo4j

 An empty database is not much fun.
-Let's put some sample data in to see Neo4j in action:
+Let's load some sample data in and see Neo4j in action:

-- Navigate to your Neo4j directory
-- If you have Neo4j running, stop it with `./bin/neo4j stop`
-- If you want to make sure you killed it good, check by running `launchctl list | grep neo` and `launchctl remove` any processes that might be listed
-- If you `ls data`, you'll see a file called `graph.db`.
+- If you `ls data` in the Neo4j directory, you'll see a file/folder called `graph.db`.
+It contains stored/persistent data in the Neo4j database
-- Delete the existing `graph.db`.
+- Delete the existing `graph.db`

-- Grab the zipped movies graph database file from the `databases` folder in the web app repository
-- Unzip it into the `data` folder
+- On a new Terminal window, navigate to the source code folder for this web app (if you already cloned it from [GitHub](https://github.com/kbastani/neo4j-movies-template) previously).
+Copy the zipped _Movies_ data file into your local Neo4j database with `cp /database/graph.db.zip _PATH_TO_NEO4J_DATABASE_FOLDER_/data`, and unzip it
+- Alternatively, if you didn't clone the web app's source code repository on your desktop, download the said file [here](https://github.com/kbastani/neo4j-movies-template/tree/master/database), and unzip it into the `_PATH_TO_NEO4J_DATABASE_FOLDER_/data` folder

-- Run Neo4j!
+- Run Neo4j as before!
 You should be able to see some nodes at [port 7474](http://localhost:7474/)

 ### Learn Cypher